OrDG/CADDY_Gesture_Classification_DL_Project/README.md

 # CADDY_Gesture_Classification_DL_Project
-This repository contains a project in Deep Learn created by MatanTP and I.
+This repository contains a project in Deep Learn created by @MatanTopel and I.
 To run this project, you will need to download the full CADDY dataset (Complete dataset – 2.5GB, zipped) from here: http://www.caddian.eu//CADDY-Underwater-Gestures-Dataset.html